 Food Insecurity is unfortunately one of the fastest growing issues facing our community today.
 With job losses, pandemics, lack of affordable housing, and numerous other factors, providing food and groceries has become in incredibly arduous task for so many families.

-HUG has operated a low-barrier, covid-safe, drive-through Free Food Pantry program that includes a full week of groceries for each family every Wednesday night.
+HUG has operated a low-barrier, covid-safe, drive-through Free Food Pantry program that includes a full week of groceries for each family every Wednesday night for the last 3 years.

 December of 2020 was a particularly crucial time for families in need during the holiday season.
 With the continued effects of Covid-19, it became even more crucial to support families in economic crisis.
 Our Christmas giveaway event distributed groceries and toys for over 600 families in one amazing night.